bslevin/Cook-With-Us/README.md

 ## Site overview
 ### Fictional website

 > Cook with Us is 3 individual cooking courses, run throughout the year in Northern Spain.
-The host is a a well established chef who's restaurant holds 2 Michelin stars.
+The host is a an established chef whose restaurant holds 2 Michelin stars.

-> The site is aimed at mid-level and established chefs, as the opportunity to learn with an established Chef in a personalised environment.
+> The site is aimed at knowledgeable students, as the opportunity to learn with this established Chef in a personalised environment.
-> The website is an area to showcase what the course entails, to those who are curious to learn from this Chef.
+> The website is an area to showcase what the course entails, for those who are curious to learn from this Chef.

 ![Screenshot of the website on serveral screen sizes](assets/screenshots/responsiveness.png?raw=true)